bentlema/puppet-tutorial-pe/tutorial/YY-Further-Reading.md

-# A whole mess of links to further reading... #
+# A whole mess of links for further reading... #

 # Puppet-Related Links #